richelbilderbeek/paper_k3_ratings/docs/paper.md

     4        |Hanne, Julia, Marthe

     > Table 1: K3 formations

+The members of K3 are -among others- selected for their hair color: each formation has a singer with red, black and blond hair.
+This branding is an indicator of K3 being commercial.
+However, each of the three singer formations may nevertheless have had an effect:

+- The second formation had the sugarsweet Kristel replaced by the more naughty (Dutch!)
+Josje.
+  One may suspect that lyrics have changed along and have gotten naughtier too
+- The third formation is a complete replacement from older singers to a new young formation of singers.
+  One may suspect that lyrics have changed along and have gotten a new, young, fresh vibe.
+- The fourth formation had Klaasje replaced by Julia.
+  The reason behind this is that Klaasje wanted to focus on her classical career.
+  Here, the melody of the songs may have changed to resemble the decrease in classical influences

 One confounding factor that may cause the intrinsic
 K3 song quality to change is, simply, time: